-Today Bergerac is a quintessential historic French town, merging the ancient with the modern with effortless ease.
-Its cobbled old town, medieval harbor, beautiful countryside, and excellent restaurants attract a sizeable number of tourists in the summer, as indeed does the larger region.
+Today Bergerac is a quintessential historic French town merging the ancient with the modern with effortless ease.
+Its cobbled old town, medieval harbor, beautiful countryside, and excellent restaurants attract a sizeable number of tourists in the summer, as indeed does the broader region.
 Yet despite its global renown, Bergerac has managed to hold onto its authentic character, and never feels like a touristy caricature.
-It is a living, breathing, working town with many attractions, both sensual and serious.
+It is a living, breathing, working town with many attractions.

 Gastronomy & Wine

 Bergerac is no less proud of its venerable wine tradition.
-Thanks to a combination of lower yields and a mastery of oak aging, the top red and white wines from this corner of France are now giving the best of Bordeaux a run for their money.
+Thanks to a combination of lower yields and a mastery of oak aging, the wines from this corner of France are now giving the best of Bordeaux a run for their money.
 Today, Bergerac is full of deep-flavored, well-structured red wines and aromatic, elegant whites.
-The grapes are, broadly speaking, the same as Bordeaux’s – Cabernet/Merlot blends for the reds and Sauvignon Blanc/Semillon blends for the whites.
+The grapes are the same as Bordeaux’s – Cabernet/Merlot blends for the reds and Sauvignon Blanc/Semillon blends for the whites.
 The climate is a little more extreme than that of the Atlantic-influenced Gironde, and there is limestone on higher ground.
-A varied terroir gives rise to a wide variety of wine styles – the best of which are magnificent accompaniments to local cuisine.
+A varied terroir gives rise to a wide variety of wine styles – the best of which are great accompaniments to local Périgord Cuisine.

 Place de la Mirpe